Powerlearnproject/se-day1-assignment-Lukembogo-dot/README.md

 Breakdown
 Programming Language Development (1950s–1970s) - Software development began with early languages like C (1972) and Fortran (1957).
 One of the earliest high-level programming languages was Fortran, which made coding easier for people.
 Strong low-level programming features were introduced by C, which had an impact on following languages like Python and C++.
 The discipline of software engineering was established in the (1960s) - Software engineering was officially recognised as a field during the 1968 NATO Software Engineering Conference.
 This was a reaction to the software crisis, in which unsuccessful projects were caused by subpar software development techniques.
 It encouraged software lifecycle management and structured approaches.
+The (1970s) saw the introduction of structured programming.
+Introduced ideas that increased the maintainability and dependability of software.
+Driven by top-down design techniques and languages like Pascal.
+Modular, legible code was used in place of unstructured coding (such as the overuse of GOTO instructions).
+Agile Methodologies' Ascent (2000s–Present) - Rigid waterfall frameworks had been replaced by agile, which was codified in the Agile Protocol (2001).
+Promoted flexibility, teamwork, and iterative development.
+Scrum and Kanban are two examples of frameworks that have become industry standards for effective project management.

 List and briefly explain the phases of the Software Development Life Cycle.
+  - Requirements: Gathering and documenting user needs and system requirements.
+  - Design: Creating high-level and detailed designs of the software architecture and user interface.
+  - Implementation: Writing code and building the software according to the design specifications.
+  - Testing: Conducting various tests to ensure the software meets quality standards and functional requirements.
+  - Deployment: Releasing the software to users or customers.
+  - Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
+Waterfall Methodology

+Minimal Customer Involvement: Clients usually see the final product only after development is finished.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.